F5Bot alternative · Updated August 2026

 Is EaseClaw a good F5Bot alternative?

-It depends on what you want.
-F5Bot is a free keyword-alert email, and it is a good one.
-If a link every time your word appears on Reddit, Hacker News or Lobsters is genuinely enough, F5Bot is hard to beat and you should keep it.
-EaseClaw is the paid step up for people who are drowning in those raw hits: it watches eleven sources, scores each post from 0 to 100 for buying intent so only real buyers surface, and drafts the reply in your voice.
+It depends on what you want, and it is worth knowing that F5Bot just got a lot less generous for free.
+As of August 2026 its free tier caps at 5 keywords, down from the 200 it used to allow, with a five-tier paid ladder (Silver, Gold, Platinum, Diamond) above it.
+If 5 keywords covering Reddit, Hacker News and Lobsters is genuinely enough, F5Bot is still hard to beat on price.
+EaseClaw is the paid step up for people who need more than that: it watches twelve sources, scores each post from 0 to 100 for buying intent so only real buyers surface, and drafts the reply in your voice.
 F5Bot tells you a word was mentioned.
 EaseClaw tells you someone is ready to buy, and writes the reply.

 Is F5Bot really free?